How to Raise Your DUPR Rating: A Tactical Guide

 Who's typically overrated?

-This isn't about finding weak partners — it's about finding partners whose DUPR hasn't caught up to their true skill level.
+This is not about finding weak partners, but weak partners whose DUPR has not caught up to their true skill level.

 5. Diversify Your Opponents

-If you've played the same 8 people for your last 30 matches, the algorithm has a pretty fixed view of how you stack up against that group.
-New opponents introduce new information — and new opportunities to outperform expectations.
+If you played the same 8 players for all of your last 30 matches, the algorithm had to learn you relative to that group.
+New opponents = new information = new chance to beat expectations

-This is also how you build reliability: play different people, not just more matches against the same people.
+This is also how you build consistency: play against different opponents and not just repeat matches against the same players.

 6. Get Your Matches Recorded